-PRP is a safe, effective and exciting treatment opcal procedure, patients should be informed about the tion previously reserved for only the highest level athletes.
+PRP is a safe, effective and exciting treatment option previously reserved for only the highest level athletes.
 While you may not get to play in Oracle Arena, at least with this treatment, you too can have access to the same treatment as a local hero and two-time NBA MVP.